VasilisGks/KNN/README.md

 # KNN
-Implementation of KNN algorithm with MPI communication protocol , for the unit cube.
+Parallel and serial implementation of KNN algorithm using MPI communication protocol , for unit cube.